rotanov/fefu-mmorpg-protocol/README.md

 Once this message is responded with `"result": "ok"`, it is valid to state that testing stage is now active.

+It is invalid to request Start Testing when testing stage is already active.
+In such case request MUST be answered with `"result": "badAction"`.

 ##### Request

     action: startTesting

+##### Response

+    result: [ok, badAction]

 #### Stop Testing